Economics - Management, Agriculture - Food, Law - Political Science - Administration, Technology, Engineering

 ◌ Work in a team and lead a project

-◌ Develop a sales pitch and conduct a successful negotiation
+◌ Develop a sales pitch and successfully negotiate

 Read more

-The general and professional training of the BUT encourages further studies.
-The possibilities vary according to the specialties and the conditions of access (file, exam, interview).
+The general and professional training provided by the BUT encourages students to continue their studies.
+Opportunities vary depending on the specialization and admission requirements (application, exam, interview).

-• At the university, join a licence, for those who have validated 4 semesters of the BUT, in order to prepare a master (bac+5).
-Access to L2 (2nd year of a bachelor's degree) or L3 (3rd year of a bachelor's degree) is based on the advice of the university's pedagogical committee; it is also possible to apply for the 1st year of a master's degree (M1) for those who have obtained their BUT diploma.
+• At university, enroll in a bachelor's degree program, for those who have completed four semesters of the BUT, with a view to then preparing for a master's degree ( five years of higher education).
+Admission to L2 (second year of the bachelor's degree) or L3 (third year) is subject to the approval of the university's academic committee.
+It is also possible to apply for the first year of the master's degree, known as M1, for those who have obtained their BUT diploma.

-• Many engineering schools accept students from IUTs through their parallel admissions.
-The number of places allocated to these profiles and the degree specialties admitted vary from one school to another.
-With the reform of the IUT curriculum, the procedures for access to the school for these candidates have yet to be specified.
+• Many engineering schools accept students from IUTs through their parallel admissions process.
+The number of places allocated to these profiles and the specializations accepted vary from school to school.
+With the reform of IUT curricula, the terms and conditions for these candidates to enter engineering schools are still to be determined.

-• The 1-year ATS preparatory courses (adaptation technicien supérieur) are open to holders of a DUT in one of the following specialties, depending on their plans: biology, industrial engineering, civil engineering, and chemical trades.
+• The one-year ATS (advanced technician adaptation) preparatory courses are open to holders of a DUT (university technical diploma) in one of the specializations offered, depending on their plans: biology; industrial engineering; civil engineering; chemistry-related professions.

-• Business and management schools have set up parallel admissions.
-The number of open places varies according to the school.
-Some BUT specialties are more suitable than others.
-Some high schools offer a one-year preparation for the entrance exams at the baccalaureate + 2 years: pre-preparation for ATS economics and management.
+• Business and management schools have set up parallel admissions processes.
+The number of places available varies depending on the school.
+Some BUT specializations are more suitable than others.
+Some high schools offer a one-year preparatory course for entrance exams to two-year higher education programs: ATS economics and management prep.

 Read more